-Currently, the Chemistry Program is housed in Bech Hall, while the Physics Program uses two different buildings - Analy Hall for the physics faculty offices and two rooms in Lark Hall (one for lectures and the other for the labs).
+Until Spring 2024, the Chemistry Program was housed in Bech Hall, while the Physics Program used two different buildings - Analy Hall for the physics faculty offices and two rooms in Lark Hall (one for lectures and the other for the labs).

-We will soon be moving to the Lindley Center for STEM Education.
-The Chemistry classrooms and labs will be on the 3rd floor, while the physics labs and classrooms will be on the 2nd floor.
-This will be the first time both programs will be housed in the same building, and we look forward to a better collaborating environment.
-We are also excited that MESA (Math Engineering Science Achievement) will be housed in Lindley Center as the Chemistry & Physics department has worked very closely with MESA for many years to develop programs to attract and retain students who are from the underrepresented populations, backgrounds that place them at a disadvantage, or with economic challenges.
+In January 2024 both programs moved to the Lindley Center for STEM Education.
+The Chemistry classrooms and labs are on the 3rd floor, while the physics labs and classrooms are on the 2nd floor.
+This is the first time both programs have been housed in the same building, and our share office space and better lab proximity has contributed to a more collaborative environment between our programs.
+We are also excited that MESA (Math Engineering Science Achievement) and the Avanzando grant staff are housed in Lindley Center.
+The Chemistry & Physics department has worked very closely with MESA for many years (and Avanzando more recently) to develop programs to attract and retain students who are from the underrepresented populations, backgrounds that place them at a disadvantage, or with economic challenges.